Surface Disinfecting After Illness

 Keep the Kitchen Safe

 Be a Careful Cook.
-To prevent spreading germs to the rest of the household, the sick person should not be the one who prepares meals for the rest of the family.
+To prevent the spreading of germs, the sick person should not prepare meals for the rest of the family.

-Even the most meticulous hand-washing may not be enough to keep everyone safe, especially from easily spread germs causing illnesses like the norovirus.
+Even the most meticulous hand-washing may not be enough to keep everyone safe, especially from easily spread germs that cause illnesses like norovirus.

 Whoever does the food prep and cooking should disinfect everything touched, such as the refrigerator, microwave, other appliances, drawer handles, faucets, and stove knobs.